 Verification of reports

 If a user verifies a request, one point is added to their publicly visible user's Compliance score.
 If a verifier does not respond to a verification requests, they are penalized by lowering their Compliance score by one point.
 One Compliance point is also subtracted from a user's score, if the work report they filled is denied.
 Once the score drops to minus three points, Rovas subtracts ten merits from the user's merit score.
-If the merit Score drops below zero, its owner loses the ability to create their own projects and add work reports to their own or public projects.
-Users with a negative merit score can only work on private projects if their owner allows it.
+If the merit score drops below zero, its owner loses the ability to create work reports and therefore earn chrons.
+Their ability to create projects however stays, which allows them to earn merits and therefore again file reports and earn chrons, once their merit score rises above zero.

 Types of work rewarded